-- 4.1.1 The basic duties of the external auditor are defined in the Audit Commission Act 1999, the Local Government Act 1999 and the Code of Audit Practice.
-These require the auditor to review and report upon: - the Council's Accounts: - whether the Council has made proper arrangements for securing financial resilience and - whether the Council has proper arrangements for securing economy, efficiency and effectiveness. - 4.1.2 The primary role of external audit is to report on the Council's financial statements and to carry out such examination of the statements and underlying records and control systems as are necessary to reach their opinion on the statements and to report on the appropriate use of funds.
-Their duties will be in accordance with advice set out by the Auditing Practices Board's statements of auditing standards. - 4.1.3 The Executive Head of Finance, in conjunction with the audit lead officer advises on the development of the annual audit plan, leads on any negotiations related to the annual audit fee and advises the Executive and Members on their responsibilities in relation to external audit and issues arising from the Annual Audit and Inspection Letter. - 4.1.4 Executive Heads of Service and Heads of Service are required to ensure that external auditors are given access at all reasonable times to premises, personnel, documents, and assets, and provided with information and explanations which the external auditors consider necessary for the purposes of their work, in the timescales required. - 4.1.5 Executive Heads of Service and Heads of Service are also required to consider and respond promptly to recommendations in audit reports, ensure that agreed actions arising from audit recommendations are carried out in a timely and efficient fashion and in line with the timescale agreed with the external auditor, and report on progress.
+- The Council's Accounts: - Whether the Council has made proper arrangements for securing financial resilience and - Whether the Council has proper arrangements for securing value for money (i.e., through economy, efficiency, and effectiveness). - 4.1.2 The primary role of external audit is to report on the Council's financial statements and to carry out such examination of the statements and underlying records and control systems as are necessary to reach their opinion on the statements and to report on the appropriate use of funds.
+Their duties will be in accordance with advice set out by the Public Sector Audit Appointments (PSAA) organisation. - 4.1.3 The Strategic Director of Finance and Customer Services, in conjunction with the external audit lead officer advises on the development of the annual audit plan, leads on any negotiations related to the annual audit fee and advises the Executive and Members on their responsibilities in relation to external audit and issues arising from the Annual Audit and Inspection Letter (the ISA160 report). - 4.1.4 Strategic Directors and Heads of Service are required to ensure that external auditors are given access at all reasonable times to premises, personnel, documents, and assets, and provided with information and explanations which the external auditors consider necessary for the purposes of their work, in the timescales required. - 4.1.5 Strategic Directors and Heads of Service are also required to consider and respond promptly to recommendations in audit reports, ensure that agreed actions arising from audit recommendations are carried out in a timely and efficient fashion and in line with the timescale agreed with the external auditor, and report on progress.